 3. Policy statement

-If an adjoining private owner wants to replace a dividing fence, they need to contact DCJ on 1800 422 322 or contact their local DCJ Housing office.
+When an adjoining private owner wants to replace a dividing fence, they can download and complete a Dividing Fences Agreement form or collect one from any local DCJ Housing office.

 - length and height of the proposed fence